 Camera Set Up:

 As always with camera settings, you need to be focusing on your Shutter speed, Aperture and ISO.
-If you don’t know the steps required to sharpen, darken, lighten etc. a photo using those tools then visit our resources page.
-We have a free resource to help you master these exposure settings, so you can nail it every time.
+If you don’t know the steps required to sharpen, darken, lighten etc. a photo using those tools, then I’d recommend learning.
+You can start by getting to grips with the basics & learning what not to do!

 For your Detailed Fire Photo You’re Going to Want: